 - When your child first had treatment for HIV/AIDS

-- If the cancer has spread to the brain or spinal cord
+- If the cancer has spread to the brain and spinal cord and/or bone marrow

-- If there are gene changes in the cancer cells
+- If there are certain gene changes in the lymphoma cells

 Treatment may include any of the below:

 - Monoclonal antibodies.
-This is a type of targeted therapy that's made to focus on and kill the cancer cells or keeps them from growing and spreading.
+This is a type of targeted drug therapy that focuses on and kills the cancer cells or keeps them from growing and spreading.
 It causes less harm to healthy cells.